 I booked a flight to Ithaca,

-it took me some time to dare.
+it took some time to dare.

 I booked a flight to Ithaca,